Vahe H. Apelian, Boylston, MA

 Calouste Gulbenkian scholarship thus assured continuing my college education to its completion and made my college years memorable and enjoyable.
 Unburdened from financial worries, I became involved both in student organizations and extracurricular activities.
 I was elected as the class representative to the school of pharmacy student board.
 I was also elected to chair arguably the oldest Armenian student association in the Diaspora, the A.R.F.
 Zavarian Student Association.

-As I look back and reminisce of those days, I realize that a good number of Armenian students of my generation, in the American University of Beirut was also recipients of the Calouste Gulbenkian Foundation scholarship.
+As I look back and reminisce of those days, I realize that a good number of Armenian students of my generation, in the American University of Beirut were also recipients of the Calouste Gulbenkian Foundation scholarship.
 These Armenian students studied agricultural, geology, medicine, engineering, pharmacy, physics, chemistry, nursing, mathematics, biology, business, and humanitarian studies.
 They were not only from Lebanon but also from Syria and from elsewhere also.
 I know for a fact that many of us as scholarship recipients would not have been able to have a college education in AUB had the Calouste Gulbenkian Foundation, headquartered in Lisbon, Portugal, not assured to defray our tuition costs.
 Most of Calouste Gulbenkian scholarship recipients of my generation, I presume, ended or are in the process ending their careers.

 But a few others and I were more fortunate than the rest.
 After my B.S. in Pharmacy, I was granted a teaching assistantship and stipend to pursue a master's degree in science.
 In 1972 the Calouste Gulbenkian Foundation invited me and four other Armenian graduate students from AUB, who were also former recipients of Gulbenkian Scholarship during their undergraduate years, for a summer-long training placing each one of us in a different class in the Foundation's science institute.
 Along with me were Arpi Darakjian, the sister of Nazareth Darakjian, M.D, the president of AMAA; Ara Hovanessian who earned a Ph.D. in science and charted a reputable career as research director in the Institute of Pasteur.
 His breakthrough discovery in how the body responds to viral infection was heralded in NY Times.
 I do not remember the names of the other two, other than the first name of one of them, Sirvart.
 In Lisbon, we met Mr. Keshishian and Mr. Mavlian.
 They were the directors of the Armenian Department of the Foundation.
 They were just names for us as we anxiously waited to hear their responses to our applications.
 They acted as gracious hosts to us, invited us to dinner and introduced us to an Armenian member of the governing board who was related to the founder Calouste Gulbenkian.
 He received us warmly and welcomed us.
 His endearing remark still rings in my ear: "Lisbon will be full of Armenians this summer".
 And when I fell sick, Calouste Gulbenkian's personal physician treated me.